anderewrey/grpc_reactor_routeguide/client/reactor_client.md

  - https://github.com/amoldhamale1105/EventLoop

 For the sanity of the reader, some passages are removed and the code logic reduced to its maximum.
-It is recommended to read the original code from the route_guide_proxy_callback_client.cc file.
+It is recommended to read the original code from the route_guide_proxy_callback_client.cpp file.

 ### Instantiation of the ProxyReadReactor class
 The following snippet instances a `ProxyReadReactor` dedicated to the `ListFeatures` RPC of the `routeguide` API.
 It fills